micmejia/bible-dump/NKJV/Romans/Rom 3.md

 Where _is_ boasting then?
 It is excluded.
 By what law?
 Of works?
 No, but by the law of faith.

 ###### 28
-Therefore we conclude that a man is [^i]justified by faith apart from the deeds of the law.
+Therefore we conclude that a man is justified by faith apart from the deeds of the law.

 ###### 29
 Or _is He_ the God of the Jews only? _Is He_ not also the God of the Gentiles?
 Yes, of the Gentiles also,